NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/about/_index.md

 image: images/about.svg

 ---
 {{< about_algorithm_audit "About Algorithm Audit" "In 2021, Algorithm Audit was founded on the idea that ethics in algorithmic methods urgently needs case-based experience and a bottom-up approach.
 We are registred as a Dutch nonprofit organization (stichting).
 Currently we are working on our first cases.
-In the near future we hope to contribute to the public debate by publishing white papers and opinion pieces about ethical algorithms.">}}
+In the near future we hope to contribute to the public debate by publishing white papers, opinion pieces and advice of our audit commissions about ethical algorithms.">}}

 {{< about_board "Board members" "Jurriaan Parie" "Jurriaan has a background in statistics and data science.
 He was affiliated to ETH Zürich as a PhD-candidate in Applied Data Science for one year, but quit the progam.
 Now, Jurriaan works as a data scientist at IBM Amsterdam."
 "Ariën Voogt" "Ariën has a background in physics and philosophy.
 He currently pursues a PhD in philosophy and theology at the Protestant Theological University Amsterdam.">}}